 International Visitor Arrivals

-According to Singapore Tourism Board (STB) figures, international visitor arrivals has increased for four consecutive years to reach a record of 19.1 million in 2019 before decreasing by 85.7% to 2.7 million in 2020 due to the travel restrictions brought about by Covid-19.
+According to the Maldives’ Ministry of Tourism (MOT) figures, international visitor arrivals have increased for four consecutive years to reach a record of approximately 1.7 million visitor arrivals in 2019 before decreasing by 67.4% to approximately 555,000 in 2020 due to the travel restrictions brought about by COVID-19.

 International Source Market

-In 2020, Indonesia overtook China as the top international source market.
-This may be attributed to the restrictions imposed on Chinese visitors when the Covid-19 strain was first recorded in China in December 2019.
-All international source markets recorded double digit decline in arrivals, marking 2020 as the lowest performing year in terms of visitor arrivals to Singapore.
+In 2020, India overtook China as the top international source market after China has dominated as the top source market for the past four years.
+This may be attributed to the restrictions imposed on Chinese visitors when the COVID-19 virus was first recorded in China in December 2019.
+Aside, Russia has emerged as one of the top five source markets due to the availability of flights from Russia to the Maldives in 2020.

 Figure 5: Top Five International Source Markets (2020)

 Average Length of Stay (ALOS) increased by 0.9 nights, reaching 7.2 nights in 2020 due to extension of stays to avoid restrictions in guests’ home country, whereas some guests were stuck on the island during the lockdown in the Maldives.